-MLB Saturday scores, trade rumors, news, updates: Cubs win as Cards botch pitching
+MLB Saturday scores, trade rumors, news, updates: Walk-off HRs in Cleveland, N.Y.

 Chicago Cubs 3, St. Louis Cardinals 2 (box score)

-Milwaukee Brewers at Philadelphia Phillies (GameTracker)
+Milwaukee Brewers 9, Philadelphia Phillies 8 (box score)

-Houston Astros at Baltimore Orioles (GameTracker)
+Houston Astros 8, Baltimore Orioles 4 (box score)

-Oakland Athletics at New York Mets (GameTracker)
+New York Mets 6, Athletics 5 (box score)

-Miami Marlins at Cincinnati Reds (GameTracker)
+Miami Marlins 5, Cincinnati Reds 4 (box score)

-Texas Rangers at Tampa Bay Rays (GameTracker)
+Texas Rangers 4, Tampa Bay Rays 3 (box score)

-Nationals at Arizona Diamondbacks (GameTracker)
+Nationals 4, Arizona Diamondbacks 3 (box score)

 New York Yankees at Seattle Mariners (GameTracker)

-Braves at Los Angeles Dodgers (GameTracker)
+Los Angeles Dodgers 6, Braves 2 (box score)

 Cardinals blow it in Wrigley

-On Saturday in Chicago, Adam Wainwright of the Cardinals and Jon Lester of the Cubs traded zeroes until the eighth, when the Cardinals hit back-to-back homers.
+On Saturday in Chicago, Adam Wainwright of the Cardinals and Jon Lester of the Cubs traded zeros until the eighth, when the Cardinals hit back-to-back homers.
 Cards manager Mike Matheny left Wainwright in for the home half of the eighth (after letting him bat in the top of the eighth), and that didn't go particularly well, as he yielded a one-out single to Jon Jay and then a two-out RBI double to Ben Zobrist .

 At that point, Matheny finally went to the pen.
 Matt Bowman allowed a single to Kris Bryant , which tied the game.
 Then in came Brett Cecil to face Anthony Rizzo .
 Here's how that went ...